infinit/memo/website/templates/pages/docs/src/markdown/kv.md

   of the document list block.
 * For each user, one [MB](#MB) will serve as the document list.
 Its payload will be a serialized map of document names to the document content address.
-* For each document, one [CHB](#CHB) will store the document content.
+* For each document, one [IB](#IB) will store the document content.

 For the document list format, we will use a simple text serialization scheme of the form "name=address\nname2=address2\n...".
 We will encode addresses in hexadecimal.

 ### Generating the GRPC and protobuf sources ###

-The first step is to generate the sources from the [kv.proto] file.
+The first step is to generate the sources from the [doughnut.proto] file.
 This can be achieved by the following two commands:

 ```